Near Pacolet in Spartanburg County, South Carolina — The American South (South Atlantic)

 The school received national recognition in 2007.

 Location.
 34° 54.978′ N, 81° 45.42′ W. Marker is near Pacolet, South Carolina, in Spartanburg County.
 Marker is at the intersection of Sunny Acres Road (State Highway 569) and Knuckles Street (State Highway 42-3495), on the left when traveling east on Sunny Acres Road.
 Touch for map.
 Marker is in this post office area: Pacolet SC 29372, United States of America.
+Touch for directions.

 Regarding Marysville School.
 The school house is in the process of slowly being restored.
 A new tin roof was added not long ago.
 School is on National Register of Historic Places.